 Individual Study in History is available to students who want to pursue a course of reading or complete a focused research project on a topic not regularly offered in the department's curriculum.
-Because Individual Study is one option in a varied History curriculum, Individual Study in History is restricted to History majors and cannot normally be used to fulfill distribution requirements within the major.
+Individual Study cannot normally be used to fulfill distribution requirements within the major.

 To enroll in an Individual Study, a student must prepare a proposal in consultation with a member of the History faculty who has suitable expertise and is willing to work with the student over the course of a semester.
 The proposal of roughly 2-3 pages should include: a statement of the particular questions the student plans to explore, a preliminary bibliography, a schedule of reading and writing assignments, a schedule of meetings with the supervising faculty member, and a description of grading criteria.
 In other words, the proposal should look something like a syllabus.
 The student should also briefly describe prior coursework that particularly qualifies him or her to pursue the project independently.